 Characteristics of emotional development evolve around different activities.
-Emotion is a mental state that alters chemical stimuli, with various definitions of feelings, thinking, behavioral reactions, and somewhat nervous involving pleasure or dissatisfaction.
-Emotion directly related to one’s emotional intelligence, which is directly associated with other related skills throughout life.
+Emotion is a mental state that alters chemical stimuli, with various definitions of feelings, thinking, behavioral reactions, and somewhat nervousness involving pleasure or dissatisfaction.
+Emotion is directly related to one’s emotional intelligence, which is directly associated with other related skills throughout life.

 Be purposeful in managing your child’s emotional life.
 Deliberately focus on her emotional needs.
 These needs are just as important as his cognitive, physical, and spiritual needs.

 Build a strong bond with your child by spending quality time with them.
 Experts agree that parents who regularly interact with their children – from childhood – develop stronger bonds.

 Stay tuned emotionally.
 Communicate with your child at a sensitive level.
 Try to understand what she is feeling.
 When he is happy he is happy for her; When she’s sad, cry with her.

 Relatively Healthy Sensitive.
 Your children will imitate the way you handle your emotions and the way you relate to others.
 By managing your own emotions in a positive way, your kids will learn to do it.

 Teach kids how to handle negative emotions.
 It doesn’t come naturally to do well.
 Children need to be taught how to handle defeat, deal with conflicts, or become angry in a healthy way.
 Children who are taught these skills early are capable of handling negative emotions as adults.

 According to pediatrician Mary Ainsworth, parents who firmly bond with their children share some traits.
 When their children are children, these parents are inclined to: